-A physical “map” of the building is generated, identifying and quantifying various services – heating, lighting, ventilation, air conditioning, hot water – and controls.
+A digital “map” of the building is generated, identifying and quantifying various services – heating, lighting, ventilation, air conditioning, hot water – and controls.

 Usually I create a scale drawing of the property with all elements annotated because I could be audited by ECMK at any time so I make sure my files are complete and robust.

-I take many photographs during my survey, ensuring all angles are covered – this goes in my site evidence pack.
+I take many photographs during my survey and these go in my evidence pack.

-Any building over 1000m2 with an F or G rating requires an “Action Plan” to be prepared prior to any new lease being signed - this is part of the Section 63 Regulations and you can find out more about that here.
+Any building over 1000sqm with an F or G rating requires an “Action Plan” to be prepared prior to any new lease being signed - this is part of the Section 63 Regulations and you can find out more about that here.